 After an aircraft has landed, all destination baggage is offloaded from the plane and sent to destination conveyor belts to be delivered back to the passengers terminating their journey at the airport.

-In case of connecting flights, an airline agent picks up the transit luggage as quickly as possible and loads it in the connecting flight.
+In the case of connecting flights, an airline agent picks up the transit luggage as quickly as possible and loads it in the connecting flight.
 Hot bags are moved directly to the flights at the ramp itself, while cold bags are transferred to the baggage make up area and handed over to the concerned airline.

 Are Luggage Compartments on Planes Pressurized?